MarisaKirisame/Adapton.ocaml/README.md

 4. Run Adapton.ocaml benchmarks:

-    * for a system with at least 8 cores and 16GB memory
+    * for systems with at least 8 cores and 16GB memory (runs up to 8 benchmarks in parallel)

             % make pldi2014-benchmarks

-    * for smaller systems (10% the benchmark size, not run in parallel)
+    * for smaller systems with at least 1GB memory (similar to above except 10% of the input sizes, not run in parallel)

             % make small-pldi2014-benchmarks

-    Note the larger benchmark will take a good part of a day to complete.
-Results will be located in `Results/BenchmarkAdapton`.
+    Note the larger benchmark will take a good part of a day to complete, whereas the smaller benchmark will take a few hours.
+Results will be written to `Results/BenchmarkAdapton/*pldi2014-benchmarks-*/{lazy,batch,swap,switch}/summary` for a HTML or text summary of the results.

 Requirements